-Check with your OT (and/or MDT) to see if splints are right for you.
+Check with your child's OT (and/or MDT) to see if splints are right for them.
 Splints may be difficult to use.
-Trying mittens or gloves to prevent web creep can be an option to discuss with your team.
+Trying mittens or gloves to prevent web creep can be an option to discuss with your child's team.

 The suggestions in this booklet are non-surgical strategies intended to maintain and optimise the full movement and strength potential of hand joints.
-If your hands have worsening web creep and/ or finger contractures, your OT (and/or MDT) may refer you to a specialist in hand surgery and postsurgical rehabilitation.
+If your child's hands have worsening web creep and/or finger contractures, their OT (and/or MDT) may refer your child to a specialist in hand surgery and post-surgical rehabilitation.
 Recommendations on this topic are NOT addressed in this booklet; they will be addressed by the "Hand surgery and hand therapy CPG" (estimated date of publication 2020).
-In the meantime, it is best to work with your OT (and/or MDT) to ensure you receive the best care possible.
+In the meantime, it is best to work with your child's OT (and/or MDT) to ensure they receive the best care possible.